9 (2009 animated film)

-9 is a 2009 computer-animated post-apocalyptic science fiction film directed by Shane Acker, written by Pamela Pettler and produced by Jim Lemley, Tim Burton, Timur Bekmambetov and Dana Ginsburg.
-In the film, Elijah Wood voices a small ragdoll-like robot who awakens shortly after the end of mankind, and must find eight other robots to figure out the mystery behind humanity's destruction while tangling with the vicious creations of a massive soul-stealing machine.
-The film also features the voices of John C. Reilly, Jennifer Connelly, Christopher Plummer and Crispin Glover, with Martin Landau and Fred Tatasciore.
+9 is a 2009 animated post-apocalyptic science fiction film directed by Shane Acker based on his 2005 short film created at the UCLA Animation Workshop.
+The film was written by Pamela Pettler and produced by Jim Lemley, Tim Burton, Timur Bekmambetov and Dana Ginsburg.
+Set in an alternate version of the 1940s, the film follows a rag doll labeled "9" who awakens shortly after the end of humanity following the uprising of machines.
+The film features the voices of Elijah Wood, John C. Reilly, Jennifer Connelly, Christopher Plummer and Crispin Glover, with Martin Landau and Fred Tatasciore.

-The film is based on Acker's 2005 CG-animated, Academy Award-nominated short film of the same name created at the UCLA Animation Workshop.
-Focus Features released it theatrically on September 9, 2009.
-The film received generally mixed reviews from critics and earned $48.4 million on a $30 million budget.
-It also received an Annie Award nomination for Best Animated Effects in a Feature Production.
+9 was released by Focus Features in theatres on September 9, 2009.
+The film received generally mixed reviews from critics, earned $48.4 million on a $30 million budget and received an Outstanding Producer of Animated Theatrical Motion Pictures nomination in 21st Producers Guild of America Awards.
 The film was released on DVD and Blu-ray on December 29, 2009.
+Since its release, the film has been critically re-assessed more positively for its animation, themes, world design, and dark atmosphere, and has gained a cult following.